OliviaBrtl/OliviaBertelli.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to my website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to my website!

 I am an applied economist interested in development microeconomics, focusing on gender, conflicts and agricultural production.